Origin Of The 1st Cavalry Division

 Cavalry Division Headquarters received orders to deploy in support of

-Operation Iraqi Freedom in early 2009.
+Operation IRAQI FREEDOM in early 2009.
 More than 1,100 Soldiers serve in the

 Division Headquarters and they provide command and control, intelligence,